By Patricio Estevez-Soto, on 5 December 2017

-We are happy to announce our first seminar of the 2017 – 2018 academic year: “Migrating ‘Ndrangheta.
-The mobility of Italy’s most powerful mafia” by Dr Anna Sergi.
-Join us on Tuesday 31st of October 2017 at 17:00 at the Teaching Room of the UCL Jill Dando Institute of Security and Crime Science in 35 Tavistock Square, London, WC1H 9EZ.
+We are delighted to announce our second seminar in our Seminar Series for the 2017 – 2018 academic year: ‘The War on Organised Crime: The African case’ by Dr. Sasha Jespesrson.
+Join us on Wednesday December 6 2017 at 17:00 at the Teaching Room of the UCL Jill Dando Institute of Security and Crime Science in 35 Tavistock Square, London, WC1H 9EZ.

 As always, there will be informal networking over drinks and nibbles after the seminar.